-Cosmos produce feathery foliage and daisy-like blooms of pink, white and maroon with yellow or reddish-brown eyes.
+Cosmos produces feathery foliage and daisy-like blooms of pink, white, and maroon with yellow or reddish brown eyes.

 Zinnias are cheery plants that brighten up any spot in the garden.
 Look for this annual in a virtual rainbow of bold and pastel colors.

 Marigolds are popular, low-maintenance sun lovers available in several sizes and sunny shades of red, yellow, gold, and mahogany.

 Also known as moss rose, portulaca loves intense heat and bright sunlight.
 Look for this ground-hugging plant in a rainbow of intense colors.

 Echinacea, commonly known as coneflower, is a vibrant native plant that thrives in nearly any well-drained soil.

 Salvia is a real attention getter with vibrant blooms appearing throughout most of summer and fall.
 This plant is available in a variety of colors, including blue, red, and purple.